roysjosh/nanoleaf-ltpdu/README.rst

 -----------------
 The vendor applications communicate with this endpoint when performing the Identify (bulb flash) function.
 The packet format is clear and used throughout::

+    Request:
     CoAP POST /nlpublic
+    Data sent (binary, shown as hex below):
     0001 0007 6c622f302f6964 0002 0000
+    Data sent (decoded):
-    Tag  Len  Endpoint       Tag  Len
+    Tag  Len  Value          Tag  Len  Value
+    1    7    "lb/0/id"      2    0    (null)

-Requests to this endpoint contain pairs of TLVs, the first designating the device's function (``lb/0/id`` in this case), and the second providing any arguments.
+All numbers are in network byte order.
+Requests to all endpoints contain pairs of TLVs, the first designating the device's function (``lb/0/id`` in this case), and the second providing any arguments.
+The CoAP status seems to always be 2.04 and should not be relied on for error checking.
+The returned tag should instead be checked for the expected value.

 nlsecure endpoint
 -----------------